openstack/networking-bagpipe/doc/source/user/bagpipe-bgp.rst

 along the Neutron agent and bagpipe agent extension of this agent.

-It is a lightweight implementation of BGP VPNs (IP VPNs and E-VPNs), targeting deployments on servers hosting VMs, in particular for Openstack/KVM platforms.
+It is a lightweight implementation of BGP VPNs (IP VPNs and E-VPNs), targeting deployments on compute nodes hosting VMs, in particular for Openstack/KVM platforms.

 The goal of BaGPipe-BGP is *not* to fully implement BGP specifications,